Short Answer

 Contract Snapshot

-The market resolves to "Yes" if BMW releases a Fully Electric M3 to the public before January 1, 2028, with models like "BMW M3e" counting towards this condition.
-If no such release occurs by this deadline, the market resolves to "No." The outcome will be verified from BMW's official website, and the market closes by December 31, 2027, 11:59 PM EST if the event has not occurred.
+This market resolves to "Yes" if BMW releases a fully electric M3 to the public before January 1, 2028, with models like "BMW M3e" counting towards a "Yes" resolution.
+Conversely, if no such model is released by this deadline, the market resolves to "No." The outcome is verified by BMW.com, and the market closes by December 31, 2027, 11:59 PM EST, unless the event occurs earlier.

 Available Contracts